appbaseio/Docs/src/v3.0/search/quick-start.md

 ## Our Approach to Search

 Appbase takes the search problem head-on and indexes all the data that is ever stored in Appbase, allowing searching on all the data and relationships.
 We provide the ability to do the following kind of queries:
-1. Full-text search - including [simple match queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-simple-match) and [fuzzy search queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-fuzzy),
+1. Full-text search - including [simple match queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-simple-match-and-fulltext), [fuzzy search queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-fulltext-fuzzy), and [autocomplete](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-fulltext-autocompletewildcard)
 2. [Numeric-range queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-numeric-range) - when you want answers to "Give me all the products that cost between $50 and $100" or "fetch all pages from 5 to 10",
 3. [Geo spatial queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-geo-spatial) - ElasticSearch offers a lot of Geo Spatial queries.
 To name a few, you can compare distances, get a bounding box, determine shape,
 4. [Sort queries](http://docs.appbase.io/#/v3.0/search/use-cases#use-cases-searching-sorting) - sort queries are more like filters to arrange data returned by one of above queries.
 You can sort the data using multiple "property" parameters.